BC Mortgages for New Immigrants

 Establishing Canadian Credit

-The best way to start of a solid Canadian credit history is by obtaining a secure credit card.
-Banks will require that you deposit an amount equivalent to the limit on the card.
+The best way to start of a solid Canadian credit history is by obtaining a credit card.
+Banks will require you to deposit an amount equivalent to the limit on the card.
 If you make regular payments on the card and stay within your limit, the bank will typically return the deposited amount after one year.

 Within the first year, it is possible to obtain department store credit cards once the secure card is established.
-Outlets including The Bay, Sears and Home Depot will often issue low-limit cards to people with little or no credit.
-Be careful though, these cards come with very high interest rates.
+Outlets including The Bay, Sears, and Home Depot will often issue low-limit cards to people with little or no credit.
+Be careful, though, these cards come with very high-interest rates.
 Be sure to pay off the card every month in order to avoid paying large amounts of interest.

 How Do I Get Started?